johanjanssen/About-me/Articles.md

 # 2021

 ## InfoQ
+- Red Hat Releases Language Support for Java Plugin 1.0 for VSCode
+- IBM Introduces the Semeru Runtimes for OpenJ9
+- Eclipse Foundation’s Adoptium Releases First Temurin JDK Builds
+- Asserting JDK Flight Recorder Events with JfrUnit
+- Why and How to Upgrade to Java 16 or 17
 - Introducing JDKMon: a New Tool to Detect and Update JDKs
 - Internal JDK Elements Strongly Encapsulated in JDK 17
 - GraalVM 21.1 Supports JDK 16